 Many people will not see your landing page when they visit your blog.

-Add a link to your book and social media at the end of each post.
+Add a link to your book at the end of each post.

 This simple measure allows readers to check out your book details with one click.

 Keep up to date with other blogs, and give sincere positive feedback.
 The more you care and share, the more support you will receive in return.

 I began a Twitter platform soon after I began blogging, and my blog posts automatically go to my Twitter and Facebook feeds.